usnistgov/dioptra/docs/source/explanation/components/task-graph-explanation.rst

 Summary: What is a Task Graph?
 ------------------------------
-The **task graph** is the component of an entrypoint description which describes the steps of the workflow between plugin function tasks used by the entrypoint, as well as the parameter inputs to each of those tasks.
+The **task graph** is the component of an entrypoint description that describes the steps of a workflow between plugin function tasks and the parameter inputs to each of those tasks.
 A directed acyclic graph (DAG) representing the dependencies between the various steps is constructed to ensure that the steps are executed in the correct order.